-The radio connection on the Painless harness is not GM color-coded.
+The radio connections on the Painless harness are not GM color-coded.
 This means the two power wire colors used by Painless reflect the colors most aftermarket companies use on radios/head units manufactured today.
-The Painless harness includes two wires dedicated to a connection to the radio.
+The Painless harness includes three wires dedicated to the radio connections.
 They are:

 YELLOW: 18-gauge wire, printed [RADIO SECTION] #940 (CONSTANT HOT), this wire provides the radio a battery power source that allows the time and radio presets to remain every time the ignition is turned off.
-This wire comes from the 15-amp HAZARD/DOME fuse and can be seen in the Radio & Accessory Schematic above.
+This wire comes from one of the 10-amp RADIO fuses and can be seen in the Radio & Accessory Schematic on page 112.

 RED: 18-gauge wire, printed [RADIO SECTION] #941 RADIO POWER (SWITCHED), this wire provides the radio with ignition-switched power for operation.
 This wire has power when the ignition switch is in the ACCESSORY and ON/RUN positions.
-This wire comes from the 10-amp RADIO fuse of the fuse block and can be seen in the Radio & Accessory Schematic above.
+This wire comes from one of the 10-amp RADIO fuses of the fuse block and can be seen in the Radio & Accessory Schematic on page 112.